ucsd-ml-arts/generative-text-DanielHHe/README.md

 ## Abstract

-Include your abstract here.
-This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you used.

 - The main idea is write a program to train on drawing instructionals so that the output can be a drawing instructional based on a given input.
 (In this case the first instruction.)
 - The text training method used a character based RNN running on tf.keras and eager execution as shown in the Shakespeare example.
 - Using a familiar method allowed for various tweakings of the text generation and training.
 For the training, I experimented with different numbers of epochs with 10, 20, 30, and 40.
 30 worked best in my case because it added a certain level of uncertainty (which can further be tweaked with the temperature in the text generator) and also runs in a reasonable amount of time.
 This choice makes sense because it allows for the user to have a whacky instruction set that needs human interpretation (as shown in the various art drawn with the instructionals), adding the human art element into the mix.